Frequently Asked Questions

 The first step is an initial consultation.

 You can book a free 20-minute online consultation to discuss what you’re looking for and whether my approach is a good fit.
-I offer weekly, depth-oriented therapy with defined start points across the academic year, rather than open-ended or ad-hoc sessions.
+I offer weekly therapy within a 6 month frame, rather than open-ended or ad-hoc sessions.

 If we agree to work together, we’ll confirm the next available entry point and outline the structure of therapy.
 Where this approach isn’t the best fit, I’ll help you consider appropriate alternatives.